ADG-DAPT/Telechips-Model-Zoo/tcc750x/Classification/README.md

-# Classification Benchmark on TCC750X
+# Classification Benchmark on TCC750x
-Below is benchmark data for various Image Classification models running on the TCC750X (N-Dolphin) platform.
+This section presents benchmark data for various image classification models running on the TCC750x (N-Dolphin).
-This table allows you to compare the performance of each neural network when executed on the board.
+The following table allows you to compare the performance of each neural network when executed on the board.
-Additionally, clicking on a model name will allow you to download the version formatted for execution on the device.
+Click a model name to download the version formatted for execution on the device.

 - - -

-### 📊 How to Read the Table Below
+### 📊 Table Overview

 | Column                    | Description                                                                 |
 |--------------------------|-----------------------------------------------------------------------------|